Terms

 Type

-The body of define is defined to be at layer 0:
+The body of define is at layer 0:

 // here is layer 0